thales-markets/thales-subgraph/README.md

 2. [Optional] run the `npm run build:[subgraph]` task for the subgraph
 3. Deploy via `npm run deploy:[subgraph]`.
 Note: requires env variable of `$THEGRAPH_SNX_ACCESS_TOKEN` set in bash to work.

-## To query these subgraphs
+## To query this subgraph

 Please use our node & browser utility: [thales-data](https://github.com/thales-markets/thales-data).

-## Or to query the subgraphs without any JS library
+## Or to query the subgraph without any JS library

 In it's simplest version (on a modern browser assuming `async await` support and `fetch`):